va5ja/codingtask/README.md

 Installation
 ------------
-Clone the repository:
+Clone the repository and install dependencies with Composer:

     $ git clone git@github.com:va5ja/codingtask.git
+    $ composer install

 Start docker compose:

     $ docker-compose up

-Install dependencies with Composer:
+If you don't have Composer installed locally, you can also run:

     $ docker-compose exec php composer install